Quantum geometry of moduli spaces of local systems and representation theory: Key features and canonical functions on the moduli space

+Let us remark that the map (\ref{ISOIC}) could indeed have a non-trivial finite kernel.
+For example, it contains a cyclic order $m-1$ subgroup when $\G = {\rm PGL}_m$ and $S$ is a surface with punctures, see Section \ref{20.3.4}.
+A complete description of the center see in Section \ref{20.3.4}.
+2mm

-\paragraph{3.
-The action/projection data.} In addition to the torus $ {\rm C}_{\G, \bS}$ which we use to describe the center of the Poisson algebra ${\cal O}({\cal P}_{\G, \bS})$, there are two other important split tori related to the pair $(\G, \bS)$: \be \la{DEF1.15}
+{\it The action/projection data.} In addition to the Casimir torus $ {\rm C}_{\G, \bS}$, which describes the center of the Poisson algebra ${\cal O}({\mathscr P}_{\G, \bS})$, there are two other important split tori related to the pair $(\G, \bS)$: \be \la{DEF1.15}